-Day trading is becoming increasingly popular for individuals to engage in as a sole source of income or as a side hustle, especially with trading apps like E*Trade and Robinhood making trading easier than ever before.
-While day trading can be a solid source of revenue that many make a successful career from, it can also end very badly.
-Whether one has picked up a day trading habit during the course of 2020’s lockdowns or whether they are a veteran day trader with in-depth knowledge and experience in the marketplace, day trading can develop into an addiction.
+Day trading has become an increasingly popular activity for individuals to engage in as an additional or sole source of income, especially with the increase in free, accessible, and easy-to-use trading platforms.
+While day trading can be a great source of revenue that some even make a successful career from, it can also end very badly.
+Whether one has picked up day trading as a recrational hobby or whether they are a veteran day trader with in-depth knowledge and experience in the marketplace, day trading can develop into an addiction.

-Some financial experts posture that day trading is more akin to gambling than it is to investing.
-While investing looks at putting money into the stock market with a long-term strategy, day trading looks at intraday profits that can be made from rapid price changes, both large and small.
-Subsequently, day trading can have euphoric highs coupled with devastating lows.
+Some financial experts and gambling addiction specialists posture that day trading is more akin to gambling than it is to investing.
+While investing looks at putting money into financial intruments such as the stock market, commodities, currencies (Forex), cryptocurrency (Bitcoin), or other assets with a long-term vision and strategy, day trading looks at intraday profits that can be made from rapid price changes, both large and small.
+Subsequently, day trading can have continuous euphoric highs coupled with devastating lows.
 It should therefore not be surprising that day trading can be addictive.
-While professional day trading takes incredible experience, focus, time, energy, research and discipline, there is a fine line between working as a day trader and feeding an addiction.
+While professional day trading takes incredible experience, focus, time, energy, research and discipline, there is a fine line between working as a day trader or day trading recreationally and feeding an addiction.

 Why Is Day Trading Addictive?

 Day trading is addictive for the same reason that gambling is addictive, and it has to do with the brain.
 When a day trader takes a profit, or even gets excited about a potential profit, the brain releases “feel good” neurochemicals such as dopamine and serotonin.
 In activating the brain’s reward system, over time the brain becomes reliant on this type of stimulation in order to induce pleasure.
 The brain becomes conditioned to want to trade financial instruments for excitement, euphoria, and wellbeing.
-Undoing the damage done to the brain can take weeks, months, or potentially years to correct.
+Undoing the damage done to the brain can take weeks or months to correct.

-There are also psychological and genetic factors that contribute to someone developing a trading addiction.
-For example, underlying mental health issues or a history of gambling in their family may make them more at risk for developing an addiction.
-Beyond the brain, genetics or co-occurring mental health disorders, there are many other factors that contribute to the progression of day trading from being recreational or a career activity into an addiction.
+There are also psychological, genetic and social factors that contribute to someone developing a trading addiction.
+For example, underlying mental health issues such as depression or anxiety or a history of gambling in their family may make them more at risk for developing an addiction.
+Social factors such as working in the financial sector or having friends or family that invest in the marketplace are also risk factors.
+Beyond the brain, genetics, social contributors or co-occurring mental health disorders, there are many other factors that contribute to the progression of day trading from being recreational or a career activity into an addiction.

 What Are 10 Signs of a Day Trading Addiction?